Ostoic/dpcpwn/README.md

 Tested on firmware: dpc3800-v303r2042162-160620a

 The ping function of the router management website does not properly sanitize user-controlled input.
-This can lead to remote code execution since it allows one to send arbitrary commands to be executed by the device.
+This can lead to remote code execution this allows one to inject arbitrary text into a command-line string that is to be executed by the device.

 In the picture below is the diagnostics page which is available to authenticated users.
 The "Ping Target IPv4" field has 4 input boxes which allows users to type numbers in each to form an ip address.